GerHobbelt/asyncplusplus/README.md

 Async++ is a lightweight concurrency framework for C++11.
 The concept was inspired by the [Microsoft PPL library](http://msdn.microsoft.com/en-us/library/dd492418.aspx) and the [N3428](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2012/n3428.pdf) C++ standard proposal.

+Sole reason for existance of this fork is to make tarball to use with [hunter](https://github.com/ruslo/hunter) package manager

 Example
 -------
 Here is a short example which shows some features of Async++: